Game-Corner/GC-System-v0.0.4/README.md

 Right now our project is sustained on a free heroku Dyno.
 If you would like it to be availible full time please contribute here:
 (comming soon)

-If you would like this bot to join your server, click here: https://discordapp.com/oauth2/authorize?client_id=330470506455236608&scope=bot&permissions=468974790
+If you would like this bot to join your server, click here: [Game Corner System](https://discordapp.com/oauth2/authorize?client_id=330470506455236608&scope=bot&permissions=468974790)